singlestore-labs/singlestoredb-python/singlestoredb/fusion/README.md

   The identifier is currently for documentation purposes.
 It is not parsed.
 * **Numeric literals** - floats and integers can be specified by `<number>` and `<integer>`, respectively.
+* **Builtins** - there are several builtin rules that are common enough across queries that they are built into the grammar.
+These rules are kebab-case strings surrounded by `<` and `>` (but unlike quoted strings, there are no quotes).
+  The builtins are documented in the next section.
 * **Optional blocks** - tokens surrounded by brackets (`[]`) are considered optional.
 * **Selection blocks** - tokens surrounded by braces (`{}`) are used to specify a choice of tokens.
 Each choice is separatade by `|`.
 For example, to allow